joe-watkins/accessibility-testing-mcp/README.md

 npm run build
 ```

-No configuration changes are required unless you want to enable the new keyboard testing features.
+No configuration changes are required.

 ## License